solswords/herdtools7/asllib/acl2/README.md

 The aslreftests subdirectory has a script `test-all.sh` that replicates the aslref regression tests using acl2asl.
 The output is a set of diffs showing what the output/status of each run was supposed to be versus what it is.

-Some discrepancies are a result of the ACL2ASL interpreter producing different error messages than aslref;
-currently we don't plan to fix these so they can be disregarded as long as the meaning of the error message is the same in both cases.
+The output when there is an error differs between aslref and acl2asl;
+we aren't likely to fix all these differences because this would require reimplementing all the pretty printing.
+For now, when both interpreters produce a dynamic error, we don't compare their outputs.

 A lighter set of tests can be run using `make` in the tests subdirectory.
 These consist of most aslref tests that are supposed to